ScriptaGames/scripta-web/contents/articles/squareoff-ld35/index.md

 tags: square-off, ludum-dare, ld35
 ---

-For the first time, [Jared][jared] and [I][me] participated in [Ludum Dare][ld]!
+[Jared][jared] and [I][me] participated in our first [Ludum Dare][ld]!
 Over the last weekend, we built a videogame, called **Square Off**, from start to finish.
-I would love to tell you all about it...

 But first, [Play it!][sqoff]

 ----

-And then, [Rate it!][ldsq]
+[Rate it!][ldsq]

 [![screenshot 1](ss1.png)][sqoff]

-Now, here are some of my first impressions of the competition.
+Ludum Dare is a "videogame jam"; a friendly competition where developers create a videogame from scratch in just a few days.
+Here are some of my first impressions of the competition:

 ## Planning

-Planning ahead is difficult, because Ludum Dare announces a theme at the start of the competition.
-I'd thought of a game idea the week before and sketched out some notes.
-Minor details aside, the game turned out almost exactly like the notes!
+Knowing we'd be under a tremendous time crunch, I sketched out a game idea the week before.
+I expected the concept to change a lot, but weirdly the game turned out almost exactly like the sketches!

 ![picture of squareoff notebook](notes1.jpg)

 ![picture of squareoff notebook](notes2.jpg)

-Unfortunately, we weren't able to integrate the theme, *shapeshifting*, into the game.
+Planning ahead was difficult because Ludum Dare announces the theme at the start of each competition.
+Submissions are encouged to use the theme in their designs.
+This time, the theme was *shapeshifting*.
+Unfortunately, we didn't think of a way to adapt the game to fit the theme, so we went ahead with the original design.
 Fortunately, the theme is optional!

 ## Multiplayer is hard

-Multiplayer games seem to be pretty rare in game jams, probably due to the difficulty.
-Creating a multiplayer server is a lot of work, but more importantly it's work that the people judging your game can't *see*.
+Multiplayer games seem to be pretty rare in game jams, probably due to the added complexity.
+Creating a multiplayer server is a lot of work, but more importantly, it's work that the people judging your game can't *see*.

 ![picture of squareoff notebook](notes3.jpg)

-Luckily for us, Jared (the "Server Whisperer") has a way of bending servers to his will.
-Our experience building [Zorbio](http://zor.bio), also a web-based multiplayer game, was also a massive help.
+Luckily for us, Jared (the *Server Whisperer*) has a way of bending servers to his will.
+We also relied on a our experience building [Zorbio](http://zor.bio), also a web-based multiplayer game.

 ## Don't kill yourself